fpapado/ephemeralnotes/README.md

 The user notes (including time and location) should stay on the local device.
 It is up to the user to export them and share them however they want.

 Note that this has implications for the architecture; many server-side solutions are not possible.
-That fact shouls be communicated to the user.
+That fact should be communicated to the user.

 ### Accessibility

-People use the web in different ways, and we should acommodate them.
+People use the web in different ways, and we should accommodate them.

 The Web Content Accessibility Guidelines 2.1 ([WCAG 2.1](https://www.w3.org/TR/WCAG21/)) cover a number of criteria to consider when putting things online.
 We should strive for level AA, or even AAA.